a-kh-sabzi/siamese-network/README.md

 Normal networks output a class label for classifying problems.
 But siamese networks output a similarity score that compares the two inputs of the network.
 These networks are made from two twin sub-networks that share their weights.
 Each of these sub-networks takes an input and extracts their features.
 Then these features are used to compare the inputs.

 As mentioned, Siamese Networks output a similarity score rather than a class label.
-This means that these networks can't be used for ened-to-end classifying and you still need further processing to classify a sample.
+This means that these networks can't be used for end-to-end classifying and you still need further processing to classify a sample.

 ## Network Architecture